-Geodiversity Atlas—Eastern Rivers and Mountains Network Index
+Geodiversity Atlas—Eastern Rivers and Mountains I&M Network Index

-Geology and Stratigraphy of the Eastern Rivers and Mountains
+Geology and Stratigraphy of the Eastern Rivers and Mountains I&M Network

-The Eastern Rivers and Mountains Network (ERMN) consists of nine NPS units in West Virginia, Pennsylvania, western New Jersey, and western New York.
+The Eastern Rivers and Mountains Inventory and Monitoring Network (ERMN) consists of nine NPS units in West Virginia, Pennsylvania, western New Jersey, and western New York.
 The parks include: Allegheny Portage Railroad National Historic Site (ALPO), Bluestone National Scenic River (BLUE), Delaware Water Gap National Recreation Area (DEWA), Fort Necessity National Battlefield (FONE), Friendship Hill National Historic Site (FRHI), Gauley River National Recreation Area (GARI), Johnstown Flood National Memorial (JOFL), New River Gorge National Park and Preserve (NERI), and Upper Delaware Scenic and Recreational River (UPDE).

 The network parks are dominated by eastern deciduous forests and river systems within temperate latitudes of the central Appalachian Mountains.
 The parks are situated within broad river floodplains to small, ephemeral streams, high mountains to deep gorges, and dry barrens to mesic forests (Marshall and Piekielek 2004).
 Five parks are dominated by large rivers (NERI, GARI, BLUE, DEWA and UPDE), three of which contain river sections that have Wild and Scenic River designation (BLUE, UPDE, DEWA).
 Collectively the parks of the ERMN preserve important fauna, flora, habitat, rivers, and recreational resources.

-A Brief Geologic History—Eastern Rivers and Mountains Network
+A Brief Geologic History

 A few examples of events and Network resources in each geologic time period are highlighted below, from youngest to oldest.